Representation Review 2024

 Hauraki District Representation Review

-Today, Wednesday 28 August, Council confirmed that the Final Proposal for the makeup of Council for the 2025 Triennial election received no objections.
+On Wednesday 28 August, Council confirmed that the Final Proposal for the makeup of Council for the 2025 Triennial election received no objections.
 The next step is to advertise the representation arrangement for the 2025 local government election

 Council also affirmed their decision to establish a Māori Ward with two new Councillors.